-- 1. It is urged that the government should comply with the concluding observation of the United Nations Human Rights Committee and provide a clear time schedule for universal suffrage for the election of the Chief Executive and the Legislative Council. - 2.
+- It is urged that the government should comply with the concluding observations of the United Nations Human Rights Committee and provide a real promise for universal suffrage for the election of the Chief Executive and the Legislative Council. - 2.
 The government should avoid seeking the Central People's Government to re-interpret the Basic Law, while the Central People's Government should avoid interpreting the Basic Law by itself in order to safeguard the high self-autonomy of the Hong Kong Special Administrative Region and the "One country, two systems" principle. - 3.
 It is urged that the government should set up a National Human Rights Institution.
 Such a body should have the powers to receive complaints, investigate proactively, conciliate, adjudicate, provide legal advice, legal aid, bring legal proceedings and issue enforcement notices, court orders and have the power to review all government policies and make binding recommendations.

-- 4. The government should re-establish the Commission on Poverty in collaboration with the NGOs, the academics and different stakeholders.
-A poverty line should be drawn and indicators of poverty should be prepared to formulate a policy against poverty. - 5.
-To ensure the basic standard of living of retired persons, low-income families and the unemployed persons, the Government should review its comprehensive social security system.
-The Government should resume the special grants to the welfare recipients. - 6.
-The government should abolish the 7-year hurdle for welfare application and the 1-year residence in Hong Kong rule. - 7.
-The government should establish an independent monitoring body on the rights of the child and pursuing an integrated and holistic approach to the adoption of legislation on the rights of the child. - 8.
-The Government to should review the existing policy and service related to people with mental illness.
-The Government should also formulate mental health policy and appropriate establishment to carry out such policy. - 9.
+4. To ensure the basic standard of living of retired persons, low-income families and unemployed persons, the Government should review its comprehensive social security system.
+The Government should resume the special grants to the welfare recipients.

+- 6.5.
+The government should abolish the 7-year hurdle for welfare application and the 1-year residence in Hong Kong rule. - 7.6.
+The government should establish an independent monitoring body on the rights of the child and pursue an integrated and holistic approach to the adoption of legislation on the rights of the child. - 8.7.
+The Government to should review the existing policy and service related to people4 with mental illness.
+The Government should also formulate a mental health policy and appropriate establishment to carry out such policy. - 9.8.
 The government should establish an independent police complaint mechanism, which is not only embedded with the power of observation, but also the power of investigation of every allegation to handle those complaints.
-The recommendations of the monitoring body should be legally binding on the law enforcement agency so as to increase the protection on citizens. - 10.
-The Hong Kong government should immediately sign the Convention Relating to the Status of Refugees and set up a fair screening procedure to meet its obligations under the Convention Relating to the Status of Refugees.
+The recommendations of the monitoring body should be legally binding on the law enforcement agency so as to increase the protection on complainants. - 10.9.
+The Hong Kong government should immediately sign the Convention4 Relating to the Status of Refugees and set up a fair screening procedure to meet its obligations under the Convention Relating to the Status of Refugees.